RichardLitt/burntfen.com/_projects/north-branch.md

 ---
 {% include JB/setup %}

-I [serve on the board](https://northbranchnaturecenter.org/team-page/) at the North Branch Nature Center in my hometown of Montpelier, Vermont.
+I [served on the board](https://northbranchnaturecenter.org/team-page/) at the North Branch Nature Center, a 501(c)3 charity dedicated to nature in my hometown of Montpelier, Vermont.
 The Nature Center has some wonderful fields, trails, and a variety of great nature programs.
-I help here and there with what I can, like installing and monitoring a microphone to record all of the nocturnal flight calls from migrating bird during the spring and fall.
+I helped here and there with what I could, like installing and monitoring a microphone to record all of the nocturnal flight calls from migrating bird during the spring and fall, leading bird walks, and serving on various committees as a board member.